 When I was raising my children, I wasn’t surrounded by very many women who supported each other.
 I was surrounded by people with old-school ideas about what a woman’s role should be.
 There wasn’t anybody saying, “Yes.
 Go to school.
 Get your degree.
 You can do it!”
-Instead, it was all about sabotage and undermining.
+And although I wanted more for myself and my children, it was difficult trying to figure out how to do just that.

-I was always treated as her equal – introducing me as her colleague, instead of her secretary.
+I was always treated as her equal – introducing me as her colleague instead of her secretary.
 And she provided me with opportunities that other secretaries weren’t privileged to.
 To this day, I consider her my mentor.
+She’s the reason I pursued a Master’s in Communications.
+She opened my eyes to the beauty and power of communication.

 It Takes A Village